U.S. sanctions Chinese oil buyer over alleged Iran violations

 “We urge the U.S. to immediately correct its wrongdoing and earnestly respect other parties’ legal rights and interests.”Zhuhai Zhenrong, which specializes mainly in buying Iranian oil and is based in Beijing, was previously sanctioned in 2012 by the Obama administration over its dealings with Iran.

-The company is now a subsidiary of Macau-based, state-controlled conglomerate Nam Kwong Group.
+The company became a subsidiary of Macau-based, state-controlled conglomerate Nam Kwong Group in a merger mandated by Beijing in late 2015.

+In a brief statement on its website on Tuesday, Nam Kwong said Zhuhai Zhenrong had been “officially spun off” since Sept.
+30, 2018.
+Nam Kwong had “no equity ties, or any business or legal relations” with the oil trader, it said.

 Analysts at ClearView Energy Partners said Zhuhai Zhenrong is largely disconnected from the Chinese financial system, which would limit the “contagion” of the sanctions to other entities and banking systems.
 But they said Washington’s move was another shot across the bow to demonstrate the Trump administration’s stance on Iran.